-Your ability to buy life insurance, if you are like the majority of Americans and are overweight or obese, is sometimes not as simple as one would hope.
+If you’re among the majority of Americans who are overweight or obese, finding life insurance might not always be as simple as you’d hope.

 What you need – an insider’s guide (a cheat sheet, if you will) to understanding exactly how life insurance companies underwrite an overweight or obese individual.

 Consider this your go-to resource to: